silicon-vlsi/silicon-vlsi.github.io/wiki/wiki-it.md

 sudo firewall-cmd --reload
 ```

+- Ensure SELinux Context (if enabled):
+  - `sudo chcon -R -t httpd_sys_content_t /var/www/html/repos`

-- Create a Repository Configuration File On the client machines (or on the server if you want to test locally), create a repository configuration file to point to your local repository.
+- Create a Repository Configuration File On the **client** machines (or on the server if you want to test locally), create a repository configuration file to point to your local repository.
   -`sudo vi /etc/yum.repos.d/local.repo`
   - Add the following content: